PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

   window-placement 'none'; xr-spatial-tracking 'none'
 ```

 But that's not all.
 Browser vendors don't support all the same permissions.
-What is above, I believe will work in Safari and Firefox, but they might have a permission that Chrome doesn't.
+What is above, I believe will work in Safari and Firefox, but those browsers might have a permission that Chrome doesn't.

 Urgh.